 Explicit and written shared understanding of the focus of intervention, length of planned intervention and outcomes that are aimed for should be undertaken with clients when attempting use of OPC, consistent with best practice rehabilitation.
 Professional ethical principles and other local rules governing practice (such as local professional registration rules) should be adhered to when considering whether to use OPC.

 Understanding of the specific health populations that OPC is applicable to is still emerging.
-OPC is not recommended when there is an immediate concern for the safety of a client or others (such as children, people with disabilities) for any reason.
+OPC is not recommended when there is an immediate concern for the safety of a client or others in their care.
 Monitoring of the effect of OPC is recommended at every client contact.